 Things to Know Before You Come

-1/ Booking is essential.
-Please book a work stand slot here.
-We will have one empty stand which will be available for drop ins throughout the afternoon, and also for overspill if some jobs take longer than expected.
+1/ Booking is recommended.
+There are two work stands available to book here.
+We also have two stands which are available for drop ins throughout the afternoon, and also for overspill if some jobs take longer than expected.
 Please don’t rely on there being an empty drop in stand free to use.